emmercm/www/src/blog/common-markdown-mistakes.md

 ##### **Using HTML tags**

 Most markdown renderers will interpret HTML tags as syntax rather than content, so using unescaped HTML tags could give unexpected results.
-When using HTML tags for formatting, try to see if there's native markdown syntax to achieve the same thing instead.
+When using HTML tags for formatting, try to see if there's a native Markdown syntax to achieve the same thing instead.

 Incorrect: